Compute

 NOTE:

-• Increase compared with last period: The monitoring data in the current monitoring period increases sharply when compared with that in the previous monitoring period.
+• Increase compared with last period: The metric data reported in the current monitoring period increases sharply when compared with that in the previous monitoring period.

-• Decrease compared with last period: The monitoring data in the current monitoring period decreases sharply when compared with that in the previous monitoring period.
+• Decrease compared with last period: The metric data reported in the current monitoring period decreases sharply when compared with that in the previous monitoring period.

-• Increase or decrease compared with last period: The monitoring data in the current monitoring period increases or decreases sharply when compared with that in the previous monitoring period.
+• Increase or decrease compared with last period: The metric data in the current monitoring period increases or decreases sharply when compared with that in the previous monitoring period.

 =